GianlucaUlivi/auto-setup-ssh-key-and-mfa-fallback-ubuntu/README.md

 ## Features
 - Adds public key(s) in ~/.ssh/authorized_keys
 - Enables fallback to password + MFA (Google Authenticator)
-- Guides the user in the MFA configuration on they phone/other device
+- Guides the user in the MFA configuration on their phone/other device
 - Supports any user of your choice

 | Login Method    | Result                       | Client Authentication Method |